genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-10-adding-multiple-authors-to-a-jekyll-blog-got-easier.md

 I've already setup [`jekyll-paginate-v2`](https://github.com/sverrirs/jekyll-paginate-v2) for paginating category and tag pages.
 But it doesn't work with authors.
 Also, it has got an amazing autopages feature for auto-generating category and tag pages that I use extensively for Genics.

 I wished to integrate autopages for authors functionality to it, but the paginate-v2 plugin isn't being actively maintained.
 So I decided to build [`jekyll-auto-authors`](https://github.com/gouravkhunger/jekyll-auto-authors){:rel="dofollow"} that works in sync with it.
 Drop a star at GitHub to show support!

+Let's look at how to start using the plugin.
+If you prefer a video tutorial, watch this:

+{% include youtube.html id="V5Ly6T_bWwU" %}

 ## Setup